MeadowlarkDAW/firewheel/README.md

 ---

-Firewheel is a low-level, retained-mode, event-driven, barebones, "DIY" toolkit for making high-performance UIs.
-It is *NOT* a complete UI framework with ready-made widgets, but rather a toolkit to aid in building your own widgets and UI systems.
+Firewheel is a low-level, retained-mode, event-driven, barebones, "DIY" toolkit for making high-performance GUIs.
+It is *NOT* a complete GUI framework with ready-made widgets, but rather a toolkit to aid in building your own widgets and GUI systems.

-This project was born out of the need for a high-performance UI toolkit for [Meadowlark](https://github.com/MeadowlarkDAW/Meadowlark).
-Meadowlark's UI is quite unconventional (as far as generic UI toolkits are concerned), because it contains a whole lot of custom widgets, custom layout logic, custom rendering logic (with shaders), and unique performance optimization challenges.
+This project was born out of the need for a high-performance GUI toolkit for [Meadowlark](https://github.com/MeadowlarkDAW/Meadowlark).
+Meadowlark's GUI is quite unconventional (as far as generic GUI toolkits are concerned), because it contains a whole lot of custom widgets, custom layout logic, custom rendering logic (with shaders), and unique performance optimization challenges.
 So in the end I decided to develop an in-house toolkit that is tailored to the needs of Meadowlark (and to my personal coding workflow).

-If you are just looking for a easy-to-use/feature rich UI toolkit in Rust, please check out one of these UI toolkits instead (that being said, depending on your definition of "simple", you may still enjoy using Firewheel ;) )
+If you are just looking for a easy-to-use/feature rich GUI toolkit in Rust, please check out one of these GUI toolkits instead (that being said, depending on your definition of "simple", you may still enjoy using Firewheel ;) )
 * [Vizia](https://github.com/vizia/vizia)
     * native Rust
     * retained mode
     * data-driven
-    * can be used to make audio plugin UIs
+    * can be used to make audio plugin GUIs
 * [Iced](https://github.com/iced-rs/iced)
     * native Rust
     * immediate mode
     * data-driven
-    * can be used to make audio plugin UIs
+    * can be used to make audio plugin GUIs
 * [Egui](https://github.com/emilk/egui)
     * native Rust
     * immediate mode
     * data-driven
-    * can be used to make audio plugin UIs
+    * can be used to make audio plugin GUIs
 * [Tauri](https://github.com/tauri-apps/tauri)
     * web based
 * [Slint](https://github.com/slint-ui/slint)